eclipse-vertx/vert.x/new/core_manual_js.md

 ## Getting Configuration in a Verticle

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available to the verticle using the `vertx.getConfiguration` function.
+If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` or `vertx deploy` and specifying a configuration file, or when deploying programmatically, that configuration is available to the verticle in the `vertx.config` variable.
 For example:

-    var config = vertx.getConfig();
+    var config = vertx.config;

-    // Do something with config
+    stdout.println("Config is " + JSON.stringify(config));

 The config returned is a JSON object.
 You can use this object to configure the verticle.
 Allowing verticles to be configured in a consistent way like this allows configuration to be easily passed to them irrespective of the language.